fightingox1/codeorg-api-docs/readme.md

   <h3>takes 2 params, returns 1 JSON</h3>

 set-username is the command used to set the username of a specific user id.
-It uses the user given from get-user, and it also takes another input which is what the username would be set to, in most cases it would just be whatever the user input in the username/displayname text input but of course usecase can vary and some people may set-username in their code with no input from the user, depending on what they need.
+It uses the user given from get-user, and it also takes what the username would be set to, in most cases it would just be whatever the user input in the username/display name text input but of course use case can vary and some people may set-username in their code with no input from the user, depending on what they need.
 As long as there are no errors calling set-username will output "set username"